Victor-udenna/Lend-Dashboard/README.md

 This project uses the Atomic Design methodology, which breaks down UI components into five categories:

 1. **Atoms** – The smallest building blocks (e.g., buttons, inputs).
-2. **Molecules** – Groups of atoms that work together (e.g., a form label and input).
+2. **Molecules** – Groups of atoms that work together.
-3. **Organisms** – Complex groups of molecules that form distinct sections of the UI (e.g., a header with navigation links).
+3. **Organisms** – Complex groups of molecules that form distinct sections of the UI .
-4. **Templates** – Page layouts composed of organisms, providing structure but without specific data.
+4. **Templates** – Page layouts composed of organisms, providing structure.
-5. **Pages** – Fully fleshed-out templates with data, forming the full application view.
+5. **Pages** – Fully fleshed-out templates, forming the full application view.

 ## Features